herbertli/Gravitational_Voronoi/README.md

 ```

 5. Send move to server.
 After receiving a game update from the server, your client should finish your turn by sending a move to the server.
 The move should simply be a string `"<move_row> <move_col>"` - row and column of the move separated by a space.

+A special note on the player rotation protocol - although multiple games are played during one competition (number of games equals number of players), the client needs to complete step `1-3` once only.
+Moreover, the server does not explicitly indicate the start of a new game.
+Instead, the client should check if the most recent update has the `game-over-flag` set, and if so, the client should treat all future updates as updates for a new game.
+It might be helpful to take a look at how the sample client handles rotation if the description is not clear enough.

 ## Running the game without display